 - Recognized on the Super Lawyers list by Illinois Super Lawyers magazine, 2015 – 2016

 - Selected by his peers as a Leading Lawyer in the area of Commercial Litigation, Leading Lawyers Network

-Mr. Reilly’s clients include banks, hospitals, manufacturers and a wide range of midsize and small businesses, particularly professional corporations and partnerships in fields such as medicine, dentistry, accounting, and architecture/engineering.
+Marcos’s clients include medical and other professionals, banks, hospitals, manufacturers and a wide range of midsize and small businesses, particularly professional corporations and partnerships in fields such as medicine, dentistry, accounting, architecture and engineering.

 Cases representative of his professional experience include:

 - Defended a $10M action against a closely held corporation providing communication services for the deaf resulting from a failed acquisition, obtained summary judgment.

 - Defended an antitrust case against an electronic imaging service, obtained summary judgment which was upheld on appeal, then tried malicious prosecution case to verdict and collected substantial damages from former plaintiff.